Title IX: Foundations and hearings

 Title IX was enacted as a follow-up to the passage of the Civil Rights Act of 1964.
 The 1964 Act was passed to end discrimination in various fields based on race, color, religion, sex, or national origin in the areas of employment and public accommodation.
 The 1964 Act did not prohibit sex discrimination against people employed at educational institutions.
 A parallel law, Title VI, had also been enacted in 1964 to prohibit discrimination in federally funded private and public entities.
 It covered race, color, and national origin but excluded sex.
 Feminists during the early 1970s lobbied Congress to add sex as a protected class category.
 Title IX was enacted to fill this gap and prohibit discrimination in all federally funded education programs.
-Congressman John Tower then proposed an amendment to Title IX that would have exempted athletics departments from Title IX.
+Congressman John Tower then proposed an amendment to Title IX that would have exempted "revenue-generating" sports from Title IX.

-The Tower amendment was rejected, but it led to widespread misunderstanding of Title IX as a sports-equity law, rather than an anti-discrimination, civil rights law.
+The Tower Amendment was rejected, but it led to widespread misunderstanding of Title IX as a sports-equity law, rather than an anti-discrimination, civil rights law.
 While Title IX is best known for its impact on high school and collegiate athletics, the original statute made no explicit mention of sports.
 The United States Supreme Court also issued decisions in the 1980s and 1990s, making clear that sexual harassment and assault is a form of sex discrimination.
 In 2011, President Barack Obama issued guidance reminding schools of their obligation to redress sexual assaults as civil rights matters under Title IX.
 Obama also issued guidance clarifying Title IX protections for LGBT students through Dear Colleague letters.